Avi-D-coder/sundial-gc-design/ReadMe.md

 A polymorphic `Arena<dyn Trace>` breaks the first invariant.
 An arena containing a polymorphic type is a direct reference to all types.
 This would kill performance.
-Unfortunately, banning polymorphism rules out tracing through thunks.
+Unfortunately, banning polymorphism rules out tracing through polymorphic thunks.
 This is bad for the performance of laziness, but drastically simplifies it's implementation.
 Rust closures are opaque, so tracing through laziness would already require procedural macros in expression position.
 Unlike `Gc<'a, T>`, `Root<T>` does not have to be traced and can be captured by normal Rust closures, making laziness much simpler.

 So how do we use a polymorphic type in a GCed type we `Box` it onto the Rust heap and stick the `Box` in the `Gc` (E.g. `Gc<Box<dyn Trait>>`).
 `Gc<'r, Box<dyn Fn() -> usize>>` is type checks, if your closures needs the GC just capture a Root.
+Cyclic polymorphic structures require implementing weak roots.

 ### Mutation